exalearn/colmena/docs/how-to.rst

   The ``local_threads`` is required for Colmena to run output tasks, as described in the `design document <design.html#method-server>`_

+Note that we use ``LocalProvider`` classes to define how Parsl accesses resources.
+The :class:`parsl.providers.LocalProvider` class assumes that resources are already accessible to the application in contrast to providers like :class:`parsl.providers.CobaltProvider` which request resources on behalf of the application (e.g., from an HPC job scheduler).
+An application created with this configuration must be launched from within an HPC job and does not take advantage of Parsl's ability to interface with schedulers.

 Mapping Methods to Resources
 ++++++++++++++++++++++++++++